 Join us to learn about how aspect-ratio in your bar charts can bias your perception, and how you can use research methods from vision science to study visualizations.

-I'm excited to share that our paper "A Design Space of Vision Science Methods for Visualization Research" has won an Honourable Mention Award!
+I'm excited to share that our paper "A Design Space of Vision Science Methods for Visualization Research" has won a Best Paper Honourable Mention Award!